jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 A crisis should teach us to evolve.
 But, the many in recent memory, from the [loss of American manufacturing](https://en.wikipedia.org/wiki/Manufacturing_in_the_United_States), the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), the  [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), [rising cost of formal education](https://en.wikipedia.org/wiki/College_tuition_in_the_United_States), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our society borrowed more money instead.
 We subsidized and bailed out the "too big to fail" manufacturers, insurance companies, colleges, and banks who caused the problem in the first place.

 Many of these big institutions are holdovers from the Industrial Age.
 They're filled with too many bosses, layers of middlemen, and Darth Blockbusters.
 These positions all have a good reason to antagonize our society's technological evolution for their self-interest.
-But all the money in the world won't maintain their status in the Internet Age.
+But all the money in the world won't make Internet Age technology disappear.

-Instead of admitting we needed to fundamentally rework our society, we used money to sweep our problems under the rug.
+Instead of admitting we needed to fundamentally rework our society to modern technology, we used money to sweep our problems under the rug.
 We paid for bailouts and the bullshitization of work to prevent evolving a new way of life.

 And now we can't sweep anything, anywhere.
 This pandemic is something different.